yhtsnda/httping/readme.txt

 If this script fails with the following error:
 	ValueError: Expecting object: [...] then make sure the json-file ends with a ']' (without the quotes).
-In sm cases this character is missing.
+In some cases this character is missing.

 Thanks to Thanatos for cookie and authentication support.